Timothy Peters: Racing career

 For the 2018 season, Peters joined RBR Enterprises at Martinsville, finishing seventh.
 He and the team attempted Charlotte too, but rain ended up canceling qualifying, which sent the team home.
 It was the first time in his career he failed to qualify for a race.
 In April 2018, he made his Monster Energy NASCAR Cup Series debut at Talladega, driving the No. 92 Advance Auto Parts / BB&T Ford Fusion for RBR.
+He finished 23rd after starting 32nd.
 Peters and the team came back to Daytona in the summer, but failed to qualify.
 In late August, he began racing for GMS Racing in the truck series, occupying the No. 25 entry for the team due to the release of Dalton Sargeant.
-Peters won the Talladega race after avoiding a last lap crash involving Noah Gragson.
+Peters won the Talladega race after avoiding a last-lap crash involving Noah Gragson.

 In 2019, Peters signed with Niece Motorsports to run the Truck Series' first three races in their No. 44 Chevrolet Silverado.
 He would also return to the No. 92 RBR truck for two races at Charlotte and Bristol, but he failed to qualify for both.
 The other race he ran that year was Talladega in the NEMCO Motorsports No. 87, attempting to defend his win from the prior year.

 In 2020, Peters was without a ride all year until he got the call to substitute for Stewart Friesen in his No. 52 Toyota at Kansas in October.
 When the race was moved from Friday to Saturday of that weekend just weeks before, Friesen had already committed to run the Short Track Super Series Speed Showcase 200 dirt race, and because he was not in the Truck Series playoffs, decided to skip the Truck race.
 The team had previously announced Christopher Bell as Friesen's substitute, unaware that he was ineligible to compete due to Cup Series drivers being ineligible to run any Truck Series playoff races, which led to Peters getting the ride for that race.

-In January 2021, it was announced that Peters would drive for Rackley WAR in the 2021 NASCAR Camping World Truck Series season.
+In January 2021, it was announced that Peters would drive for Rackley W.A.R. in the 2021 NASCAR Camping World Truck Series season.
 He departed the team in June after ten races; at the time, Peters was 21st in points with two top-twenty finishes.
+He has not competed in NASCAR since then.

 Personal life

 Peters married his longtime girlfriend, Sara Haskins Peters, on May 19, 2007.
-They have two children, a son named Brantley, born in 2012 and Macie, born in 2015.
+They have two children, a son named Brantley, born in 2012, and Macie, born in 2015.